quicwg/base-drafts/draft-ietf-quic-transport.md

-If a max_idle_timeout is specified by either peer in its transport parameters ({{transport-parameter-definitions}}), the connection is silently closed and its state is discarded when it remains idle for longer than the minimum of both peers max_idle_timeout values and three times the current Probe Timeout (PTO).
+If a max_idle_timeout is specified by either peer in its transport parameters ({{transport-parameter-definitions}}), the connection is silently closed and its state is discarded when it remains idle for longer than either

+the minimum of
+both peers max_idle_timeout values and three times the current Probe Timeout (PTO).